phalcon/documentation/docs/routing.md

 ### Loading from Configuration

 For applications that prefer declarative, data-driven setup, the router can be initialized from an array (or any [ `Phalcon\Config\ConfigInterface`][config-interface] instance).
 Two entry points are provided: the instance method `Phalcon\Mvc\Router::loadFromConfig()` for composing routes on an existing router, and the [Phalcon\Mvc\Router\RouterFactory][mvc-router-factory] for building a configured router in one step.

-This approach keeps route definitions out of bootstrap code, makes them easy to load from PHP files, JSON/YAML adapters, or environment-specific sources, and integrates cleanly with IDE refactoring (no string-based service lookups, no broken file-include references).
+This approach keeps route definitions out of bootstrap code, makes them straightforward to load from PHP files, JSON/YAML adapters, or environment-specific sources, and integrates cleanly with IDE refactoring (no string-based service lookups, no broken file-include references).

 #### Configuration Schema